 Store this soup for up to 4 days in a sealed container in the fridge.
 This soup freezes well for up to 3 months.

-This soup is 10 WW points on my plan, with low-fat cheese, light sour cream and real bacon.
+This soup is 10 WW points with low-fat cheese, light sour cream, and real bacon.
 You can reduce the WW points by using fat-free sour cream and turkey bacon.
-You can click HERE to find out how many points it is on your WW plan.

 Did you make this recipe?
 Please RATE THE RECIPE below!